 Considering the latest public campaigns surrounding Cervical Cancer, I was surprised to see that screening rates have dropped since 2012.
-Around 72% of women aged 25 – 64 have had a smear test within the period recommended for their age.
+Only around 72% of women aged 25 – 64 have had a smear test within the period recommended for their age.
 This is quite worrying when you take into account the stats that around 3,200 women are diagnosed with cervical cancer every year, just in the UK.

 I worried that maybe I didn’t look like everyone else (you know, down there) and what the nurse/doctor would think – as if they even care what my moo looks like.
 I put it off for a few months, but luckily for me, my mum was doing a great job of breathing down my neck so I had to go just to shut her up.

-A Smear a Year
+A Smear A Year

 This is my second smear test in two years.
 I had one this time last year which played out exactly how it normally does, except for when my letter came through with the results.